guchait995/password-manager/README.md

 5. **Edit/Delete**: Manage your saved passwords as needed
 6. **Import/Export**: Access the three-dot menu to import or export your data
 7. **Account Management**: Delete your account or change credentials as needed
+8. **Check for Updates**: Use the menu option to check for and install the latest updates

 ## Security Features